pearcej/cppds/_sources/SearchHash/Glossary.rst

         a method for constructing a hash function by dividing the item into equally sized pieces and then adding the pieces together to get a hash value.
-The value is then divided by the size of the hash table and the reminder becomes the slot for that item.
+The value is then divided by the size of the hash table and the remainder becomes the slot for that item.

     hashing
         generating a value given an input that can be used to find the input